 When a youth is experiencing a mental health crisis, hospitalization may be necessary.
 At baseline, 44% of youth in the evaluation had experienced a hospitalization due to mental health issues in the previous year.
 The costs accrued are primarily shared by public or private insurance and out of pocket payments from the family.
 A 2009 study used the Agency for Healthcare Research and Quality's Healthcare Cost and Utilization Project database to estimate the total costs for pediatric mental health disorder hospitalizations in the United States.
 The average charge for a stay lasting an average of seven days was \$15,540, which is equal to \$17,384 in 2016 dollars.
-The 2009 national sample also estimated that approximately 50% of the sample were covered with public monies (43% public insurance, 7% uninsured).17 Therefore, for every youth hospitalization, the cost to society is approximately \$8,692.
-J-MHAP would have to prevent a total of 40 hospitalizations in one year to be cost-saving.
+Among J-MHAP families who participated in the program evaluation, 84% reported having insurance under the MassHealth program (a combination of Medicaid and Children's Health Insurance Program).
+Therefore, for every youth hospitalization, the cost to society is approximately \$14,603.
+J-MHAP would have to prevent a total of 26 hospitalizations in one year to be cost-saving.
+This number assumes that a child only experiences one hospitalization in a year.
 Youth who have been hospitalized for a psychiatric condition are likely to experience hospitalization more than once in a year.
 Twenty-two J-MHAP youth participating in the evaluation had a psychiatric hospitalization in the year prior to receiving MHA services.
 Their average number of days in the hospital for a year was 26.6 days.
-Adjusting the costs of one stay to account for re-hospitalizations, the yearly estimate for one youth is \$30,422 for this population.
-This means that J-MHAP would have to prevent 11.5 youth from experiencing psychiatric hospitalization in one year.
+Adjusting the costs of one stay to account for re-hospitalizations, the yearly estimate for one youth is \$55,490, for this population.
+This means that J-MHAP would have to prevent 7 youth from experiencing psychiatric hospitalizations in one year.

 While inpatient treatment may be the desired outcome for some youth, preventing costly hospital stays through outpatient therapy may be the more frequent goal.
-At follow-up assessment, only 13% of J-MHAP youth (a significant decline from baseline, P<.05) had a hospitalization since beginning their work with the MHA, indicating the potential for J-MHAP to meaningfully impact costs for this outcome.
+At follow-up assessment, only 13.9% of J-MHAP youth (a significant decline from baseline, P<.01) had a hospitalization since beginning their work with the MHA, indicating the potential for J-MHAP to meaningfully impact costs for this outcome.